Blogger Outreach

 (Source: Moz Link Explorer)

-Getting published on sites with high DA and DR scores will always benefit your SEO, so you may want to consider them even if they're not getting a ton of monthly traffic.
+Getting published on sites with high DA and DR scores will always benefit your SEO, so you should consider them even if they're not getting a ton of monthly traffic.

-Still, sites with high DA and DR scores usually get a lot of traffic, too, so you’ll probably be able to kill two birds with one stone.
+However, sites with high DA and DR scores usually get a lot of traffic, so you’ll most likely kill two birds with one stone.

 Step 3: Come Up With A Winning Story Idea

-2. Brainstorm similar topics you could cover in your own post.
+• Brainstorm similar topics you could cover in your post.

 To conduct keyword research, you’ll need a tool like Ahrefs’ Keyword Generator